Brooklyn Beckham: Photography

 In 2017, Beckham announced that he would pursue a photography degree at Parsons School of Design at the New School in New York.
 He failed to complete the first year of the four year course and subsequently abandoned his degree.
-Beckham's first book of photography, entitled What I See, was published in June 2017.
+Beckham's first book of photography, titled What I See, was published in June 2017.
 Critical reactions were negative.
 A handful of leaked photographs became the focus of ridicule on Twitter, with users lampooning the "terrible photographs and even worse captions".
-However, Random House, Beckham's publisher, defended the book as reflecting the interests of his teenage fan base.
-Beckham returned to the UK and in 2019 interned for British photographer Rankin.
+Random House, Beckham's publisher, defended the book as reflecting the interests of his teenage fan base.
+In 2019, Beckham interned for British photographer Rankin.

 Cooking

 In 2021, it was revealed that Beckham was to try his hand at becoming a professional chef.
-His online video series Cookin’ With Brooklyn attracted criticism when it was revealed that it took 62 professionals to create each episode, at a reported cost of $100,000 per episode.
+His online video series Cookin' With Brooklyn attracted criticism when it was revealed that it took 62 professionals to create each episode, at a reported cost of $100,000 per episode.
 Critics also pointed out that Beckham has no real professional experience or training.

 Personal life

-Beckham previously dated American actress Chloë Grace Moretz, French-Tunisian model-singer Sonia Ben Ammar, Canadian model Lexi Wood, singer Madison Beer, dancer Lexi Panterra, Lottie Moss (sister of model Kate Moss), model Phoebe Torrance, singer Rita Ora, and English model Hana Cross.
+Beckham has dated American actress Chloë Grace Moretz, French-Tunisian model-singer Sonia Ben Ammar, Canadian model Lexi Wood, singer Madison Beer, dancer Lexy Panterra, English model Lottie Moss, model Phoebe Torrance, English singer Rita Ora, and English model Hana Cross.
 He attended the 2016 Democratic National Convention with Moretz in support of Hillary Clinton.
-After breaking up and reconciling several times, Moretz confirmed that she and Beckham had broken up for good in 2018.
+After breaking up and reconciling several times, Moretz confirmed that she and Beckham had permanently terminated their relationship in 2018.

 After confirming their relationship on Instagram in January 2020, Beckham announced his engagement to American actress Nicola Peltz on 11 July 2020.
-The couple were married on 9 April 2022 in Palm Beach, Florida in a Jewish ceremony (his great-grandfather was Jewish and Peltz's father is Jewish).
+The couple were married on 9 April 2022 in Palm Beach, Florida, in a Jewish ceremony (his great-great-great grandfather was Jewish and Peltz's father is Jewish).
+The couple has on multiple occasions referred to their close friendship with American actress and singer Selena Gomez.

 He has a Hebrew tattoo of a line from the Song of Songs on his left arm: "I am my beloved's and my beloved is mine".